-Lance Stroll is one of two current driver with the most Q1 exits in Formula 1.
-He recorded his 61st Q1 elimination at the 2023 Miami Grand Prix.
+Lance Stroll is one of two current drivers with the most Q1 exits in Formula 1.
+He recorded his 67th Q1 elimination at the 2023 Mexico City Grand Prix.
 He previously overtook Timo Glock for second in the all-time list at the 2022 Mexico City Grand Prix.

-From his 122 appearances up to the 2022 Abu Dhabi Grand Prix, Stroll was eliminated in Q1 on just under 50% of his outings.
+From his 144 appearances ahead of the 2024 season, Stroll was eliminated on 47% of his F1 appearances.
 Stroll’s longest run of Q1 exits came between the 2018 United States Grand Prix and the 2019 British Grand Prix, when he was out in the first stage of qualifying at 14 successive events.

 Kevin Magnussen became the sixth driver to reach 50 Q1 exits at the 2022 Belgian Grand Prix and became the third to reach 60 Q1 exits at the 2023 Austrian Grand Prix.
-He’s since gone on to equal Lance Stroll for second in the list of most Q1 exits at the 2023 British Grand Prix.
+He now sits level with Lance Stroll in second place on the list of most Q1 exits, having equalled the Canadian’s total of 67 Q1 eliminations at the 2023 Abu Dhabi Grand Prix.